raisingthefloor/deploy-morphicweb-argo/README.md

 # deploy-morphicweb

-Deploys the static web UI for moprhic
+Deploys the static web UI for Morphic